 “It’s getting a little tiresome anyway,” Lightsong said.
 “I’ve long sought to be the laziest of the Gods, but I’m realizing more and more that such a task is beyond me.
 The others are all so much more delightfully useless than I am.
 They just pretend to not be aware of it.”

 Blushweaver paused, obviously sensing the slight hint of bitterness in his voice.
-The slight hint of truth behind his flippant words.
 They paused on the stone walkway, Blushweaver facing him, her back to the arena floor down below.

 Lightsong feigned a smile, but the moment was dying.
 They couldn’t simply continue to spar, not as they had.
-Not with the weights moving around them.
+Not amidst the weights that moved around them.

 “They aren’t as bad as you imply,” she said quietly.